Learn about actual and potential costs

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Wireline Telephone Services with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-ProcurementIQ estimates that there are roughly 785 suppliers of wireline telephone services in the United States.
-A low level of market share concentration characterizes this market, with the four largest suppliers generating just over 30.0% of the market’s total revenue.
-During the three years to 2018, the high level of...
+ProcurementIQ estimates that there more than 670 suppliers of wireline telephone services in the United States.
+A high level of market share concentration characterizes this market, with the four largest suppliers generating just over 55.0% of the market's total revenue.
+During the three years to 2021, the high level of...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Have you ever had challenges with costs beyond what was budgeted in your contract?
 What changes have you made as a result of those experiences?

 What cost-saving measures do you employ at your firm?